Jeremy Chan

 Tom Eng

-Tom was born at the then French Hospital in Los Angeles Chinatown delivered by the well known Dr Julius Sue.
-Mr. Eng grew up in Santa Monica and West Los Angeles, while experiencing life in my parents’ Chinese laundry and Chinese food-to-go restaurant.
+Tom Eng was born at the former French Hospital in Los Angeles Chinatown, delivered by Dr. Julius Sue.
+He grew up in Santa Monica and West Los Angeles while helping in his family’s Chinese laundry and takeout restaurant.

 Read More